snapcraft-gui/snapcraft-gui/README.md

 #Install using debian Package

-Download the latest release from here - automatic!
+Download the latest release from here -
 [Download link](https://github.com/snapcraft-gui/snapcraft-gui/releases)

 # How to install on Ubuntu 16.04 and Ubuntu Yakkety Yak (the development branch)